yashnawaghray/MyWorkInMasters/README.md

-# MyRepo
+# MyJavaProject

+This is the Java Project that I completed during my Masters course.

-The goal of the bubble burst game is for the player to pop every bubble in the field of play before the timer goes off.
+The goal of this game is for the player to pop every bubble in the field of play before the timer goes off.